toextendmylimits/LinkedIn/coding_questions.md

 # Coding Questions

 ## 339. Nested List Weight Sum
+### DFS
 I use a depth-first search helper function that takes a list and a current depth.
 For each element:
 • If it’s an integer, I add integer * depth to the sum.
 • If it’s a nested list, I recursively process that list with depth + 1.

+### BFS
+I use level-order BFS; each level corresponds to a depth, so I multiply integers by that depth and expand lists into the queue for the next level.”

 Master both DFS and BFS.
 Memorize answers.